-In this context, a definition of the above terms is as follows:

-Slight harm Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
+Considering the nature of the premises and the occupants, as well as the fire protection and procedural arrangements observed at the time of this fire risk assessment, it is considered that the consequences for life safety in the event of fire would be : Slight Harm ⊠ Moderat e Harm Extreme Harm In this context, a definition of of the above terms is as follows: Slight harm Outbreak of fire unlikely to result in serious injury or death of any occupant (other than an occupant sleeping in a room in which a fire occurs).
 Moderate harm Outbreak of fire could foreseeably result in injury including serious injury) of one or more occupants, but it is unlikely to involve multiple fatalities.
 Extreme harm Significant potential for serious injury or death of one or more occupants.

-Accordingly, it is considered that the risk to life from fire at these premises is:
+Accordingly, it is considered is: I that the risk to life from fire at these premises Trivial □ Tolerable ⊠ M oderate Substantial Intolerable